Android App Development Cost

-A significant factor that slows down the rhythm of Android development is an operational speed of Android emulators - they seem to be quite crawling against iOS emulators and you can’t fight it yet.
+A significant factor that slows down the rhythm of Android development is the operational speed of Android emulators – they seem to be quite crawling against iOS emulators and you can’t fight it yet.

 Have you ever tried to calculate the number of all Android-charged gadgets?